icpc/na-rocky-mountain-web/docs/alberta/index.md

 ## START TIMES

-Friday, October 25 from 5:30 - 9:00 PM at the contest location.
+Friday, February 24 from 5:30 - 9:00 PM at the contest location.
 See above for location and parking.
-The warmup contest begins at 7:00pm.
+The warmup contest begins at 7:00 PM.
+It is recommended you check in before 6:30 PM, we will be open as early as 5:30 PM.

-Saturday, October 26 from 8:30 - 9:30 AM at the contest location.
+Saturday, February 25 from 8:30 - 9:30 AM at the contest location.
 See above for location and parking.

 ## CONTEST SCHEDULE